 It is important to follow safe use practices when wearing your baby at any age in any carrier.
-Very small infants are particularly susceptible to airway compromise while being held in a carrier as they have less head and neck control.
-The UK based School of Babywearing has a very handy babywearing safety acronym called T.I.C.K.S. shown below.
+Tiny infants are particularly susceptible to airway compromise while being held in a carrier as they have less head and neck control.
+The UK-based School of Babywearing has a convenient babywearing safety acronym called T.I.C.K.S. shown below.

 Carrying Positions and Holds

-Not only are there several types of carriers, but most carriers offer a few different carry positions and holds.
+There several types of carriers, and most offer a few different carry positions or "holds."
 Versatility in carrying positions is an important factor when selecting a product because as the baby grows, the most comfortable position to wear your baby will change.
 The most common carry positions are riding on the front of the parent, facing either in (front carry facing in) or out (front carry facing out), or riding piggy-back on the parent's back (back carry).
 Riding on a parent's side (hip carry) is another popular option, but that position can restrict or limit the use of one of your hands depending on the carrier.

 The carriers in this review ranged from 1 to 5 possible carry positions.
-Most of the competition offers three or four positions with manufacturers counting forward front carry and facing parent front carry as two different options.
-Also, some carriers, particularly the wrap style, are capable of different types of "holds."
+Most of the competition offers three or four positions, with manufacturers counting forward front carry and facing parent front carry as two different options.
+Some carriers, particularly the wrap style, are capable of different types of "holds."
 For example with the Baby K'tan suggests a Kangaroo hold or the Hug hold, both performed while wearing your baby in the front carry facing in position.